-Our vision is to be a community of learners who serve God and others through authentic and relevant Christ-centred education.
+Mission: To be a community of learners who serve God and others through authentic and relevant Christ-centred education.

-TDChristian High School’s focus statement: Learning for Service in the Light of God's Word.
+Focus: Learning for Service in the Light of God's Word.

-Learning at TDChristian takes place by enfolding, engaging, and empowering students.
+Our Commitment: Learning at TDChristian takes place by enfolding, engaging, and empowering students.